MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/putlocalobject.md

- #`putLocalObject`: Copy an object from the local R session to the remote R session.
+ #putLocalObject: Copy an object from the local R session to the remote R session.

  Applies to version 1.1.0 of package mrsdeploy.